BackyardBrains/Spike-Recorder-Flutter/README.md

 Spike Recorder Flutter
 ========================

-A neural recording app that runs on Windows, Android, iOS and OSX.
+A neural recording app that runs on Chromebook, Windows, Android, iOS and OSX.

 Building instructions